Mena-Saleh/ProjeX-Web-App/README.md

 ## Setup And Initialization

-To run the project you need to:
+To run the project (on a local machine) you need to:

 1. Configure the API: